hashmismatch/packed_struct.rs/README.md

  * Plain Rust structures, decorated with attributes
  * MSB or LSB integers of user-defined bit widths
  * Primitive enum code generation helper
- * MSB or LSB bit positioning
+ * MSB0 or LSB0 bit positioning
  * Documents the field's packing table
  * Runtime packing visualization
  * Nested packed types
- * Arrays
+ * Arrays of packed structures as fields
+ * Reserved fields, their bits are always 0 or 1

 ## Sample usage